reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 The digit being drawn here is thicker than the largest brush size the environment provides (0.7).
 Even in this case, our agent is somehow able to "force" the world model to output strokes thicker than 0.7 by using short, highly curved strokes.
 This is a glitch in the world model that does not exist in the real environment, so the actual reconstruction does not at all look like the world model's output.

 I believe that figuring out how to handle these discrete actions will be an interesting research direction moving forward.
 Unfortunately, we cannot always side step this issue as I have done in this case by completely ignoring the Jump action.
-Many interesting environments (including the MuJoCo Scenes environment solved by SPIRAL) will have discrete actions, and if we want to apply this approach to those tasks, solving this problem will be necessary.
+Many interesting environments (including the MuJoCo Scenes environment solved by SPIRAL) will have unavoidable discrete actions, and if we want to apply this approach to those tasks, a better approach will be necessary.

 # Extending the approach to a full-color environment